wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

           jwk-set-uri: https://{your okta org}.okta.com/oauth2/default/v1/keys
 ```

 Well, this is a breath of terse fresh air!
-All our Resource Server needs is the `jwks` (JWT Key Set) endpoint.
+All your Resource Server needs is the `jwks` (JWT Key Set) endpoint.
 This endpoint returns a set of public keys that the Resource Server uses to validate the cryptographic signature of the access token.

 This isn't just a benefit from the perspective of a smaller configuration file.
-With the exact same code (minus the `@EnableResourceServer` annotation), we get the benefit of being able to validate the access token locally, alleviating the need for additional Introspect calls to the Authorization Server.
+With the exact same code (minus the `@EnableResourceServer` annotation), you get the benefit of being able to validate the access token locally, alleviating the need for additional Introspect calls to the Authorization Server.
 Our Resource Server will snag the public key(s) once and then validate incoming access tokens locally - very efficient.

-### Client Application Dependencies, Configuration and Code
+### Client Application Dependencies, Configuration, and Code

-Here's the `pom.xml` file for our Client Application:
+Here's the `pom.xml` file for the Client Application:

 ```
 <dependencies>